mohammaddehnavi/Docker-Presentation/README.md

 # Most useful docker commands

 #### Run
-Run command is the best command for pull and start a container
+The run command is the best command for pull and starts a container
 ```
 docker run <image name:tag>